 Our College curriculum has undergone a process of exciting change as we have implemented the Australian Curriculum.
-Learning and teaching at MacKillop Catholic College is regularly updated to reflect the changing nature of education including review of content and Year 9 and 10 elective subjects - 2019 Subject Selection Handbook Final.
+Learning and teaching at MacKillop Catholic College is regularly updated to reflect the changing nature of education including review of content and Year 9 and 10 elective subjects - Years 9 & 10 2019 Elective Subject Handbook.

 In a faith-based college, we have the dual responsibility of ensuring our curriculum and pedagogy follows the directions laid down in the Archbishop’s Charter.
 Our Religious Education program is closely underpinned by the guiding documents provided by the Archbishop and the Tasmanian Catholic Education Office.

 We are also privileged to have a team of dedicated, caring and professional staff who commit to providing engaging, relevant and diverse curricula as well as presenting many opportunities to extend and interest students.